vacu9708/Study-records/Software engineering/Object Oriented Programming/readme.md

 ## Procedural programming
-Procedural programming is a programming paradigm where tbe code is processed sequentially from the top to the bottom like water flows.
+Procedural programming is a programming paradigm where code is processed sequentially from the top to the bottom like water flows.

 # Object Oriented Programming
 A programming paradigm in which a program is described as interactions between objects.